Close Menu

 • Leave it

-Keep sessions short (5–10 minutes) because Shih-Tzus have short attention spans.
-Always reward with treats, toys, or affection.
+Make them short (5–10 minutes) since Shih-Tzus have short attention spans.
+Reward continuously with treats, toys, or affection.

 3. Leash Training

-• Start indoors with a lightweight harness (never just a collar, as it can strain their throat).
+• Begin indoors with a light harness (never alone since it is too uncomfortable on their throat).

 4. Crate Training

-• Make the crate cozy with bedding and toys.
+• Line the crate with toys and bedding.

 Socialization: The Key to a Friendly Shih-Tzu

-• Arrange puppy playdates or safe interactions with other dogs.
+• Schedule puppy play dates or supervised interaction with other dogs.

-• Take them for short car rides to reduce travel anxiety.
+• Short car rides to minimize travel anxiety.

 Training Challenges with Shih-Tzus

-• Stubbornness: They may test boundaries — consistency is key.
+• Stubbornness: They will attempt to test boundaries — consistency is the key.

-• Housebreaking difficulties: Small dogs often take longer to potty train.
+• Housebreaking difficulties: Small dogs are more time-consuming to housebreak to potty.

-• Use positive reinforcement — never harsh punishment.
+• Practice positive reinforcement — never harsh punishment.

-A well-trained and socialized Shih-Tzu is a happy, confident, and affectionate companion.
-Start training early, stay consistent, and remember — for a Shih-Tzu, love and praise work far better than force.
+A well-trained and socialized Shih-Tzu is a loving, confident, and friendly companion.
+Begin early, be consistent, and remember — to a Shih-Tzu, love and praise do infinitely more than force.

 Shih-Tzu’s Health Concerns and Vet Care